ionide/Fornax/README.md

 1. Hmmm... it looks similar to Jekyll, doesn't it?

     * Yes, indeed.
-But the main advantage over Jekyll is the type safe DSL for defining templates, which uses a normal programming language - no additional syntax to things like loops or conditional statements, it's also very easy to compose templates - you just `#load` other templates and execute them as normal F# functions.
+But the main advantage over Jekyll is the type safe DSL for defining layouts, which uses a normal programming language - no additional syntax to things like loops or conditional statements, it's also very easy to compose layouts - you just `#load` other layouts and execute them as normal F# functions.

 2. What about F# Formatting?